rackerlabs/support-how-to/content/cloud-files/retrieve-cdn-access-logs-on-per-customer-per-container-basis.md

 If you do not have thousands of containers, you might want to generate an index of the logs so that you can browse through them.

-**Important**: You can only use the following commands to index your logs if each container name is the host name of the CDN.
+**Important**: If each container name is the host name of the CDN, you can use the following commands to index your logs.
 If you are not using this approach, the steps that you need to use might differ.

 Index the logs by using the following commands: